Mumma6/firebase-chat-app/README.md

 - Loads only the 25 latest messages initially
 - Scroll-anchored message list (bottom-aligned)
 - Loads older messages on scroll-up
-- Responsive UI using only basic React components (no design libraries)

 ## Tech Stack